 Being the game is still in an Early Access state, much of it is in flux.
 Updates roll out regularly, some subtly changing the game while others are broader and more game impacting.
 However, a chief complaint many have are about the server strength and lag the game experiences.
 While it has gotten better since the initial launch, the game is still apt to stutter at times as your connection lags out (or catches up).
 However, this is great for fans of the game as new weapons, clothing, additions like the first-person only server, and more are still rolling out.
 Expect more add-ons before the game ultimately releases sometime later this year with an expected release on both Xbox One as well.

 I have thoroughly enjoyed what PlayerUnknown's Battlegrounds has brought to the gaming world.
 While not an entirely new experience, it's definitely put a twist on the genre itself.
 I expect it to only grow larger and more popular as time goes on.
-Considering there has already been a charity invitational and more news about a future in esports gaming with PUBG, it'll be sure to remain a high profile title once it hits full release.Note: PlayerUnknown's Battlegrounds was reviewed based on a digital PC copy of the game, provided by the publisher.
+Considering there has already been a charity invitational and more news about a future in esports gaming with PUBG, it'll be sure to remain a high profile title once it hits full release.Note: PlayerUnknown's Battlegrounds (Early Access) was reviewed on PC.
+A digital copy of the game was provided by the publisher/developer.